 - \mathfrak{A} This system is costly compared to any other wiring system. - \propto If the burs are not removed properly, they may damage the cable insulation. - \propto The installation of conduit wiring requires skilled labour, which increases the cost. - R P.V.C. conduit can not provide protection against fire.

 Applications:-

-- It is most commonly used system in all places such as textile mills, saw mill, flour mills, work shops, factories etc. as it provides good protection against mechanical damage. - \propto It can be used in damp places, places where fire hazards are more and places where appearance is quite importance.
+- \propto It can be used in damp places, places where fire hazards are more and places where appearance is quite importance.

 6.6 General Rules Related to wiring